April Rome Conference to Address Crisis of Confusion in Church

 A list of speakers and full program have yet to be released but cardinals and bishops will be taking take part.
 Cardinal Joseph Zen, the bishop emeritus of Hong Kong, has already submitted a video message, and Cardinal Francis Arinze, former prefect of the Congregation for Divine Worship, is also due to give an address.

 Also shown will be a past interview with Cardinal Caffarra on the subject of Blessed Paul VI’s encyclical Humanae Vitae.
-The cardinal had become concerned that a Vatican commission set up last year on Humanae Vitae would seek to re-interpret the encyclical’s ban on artificial contraception during its 50th anniversary this year.
+The cardinal had become concerned that a Vatican commission set up last year on Humanae Vitae would seek to re-interpret the encyclical’s ban on artificial contraception during the document's 50th anniversary this year.
 The cardinal had given his life to defending the document and the Church’s teaching on marriage, family and procreation.

 Lay scholars will also give presentations at the April 7 event, for example Professor Valerio Gigliotti, professor of history and of medieval and modern law at the university of Turin, who will discuss the exercise of the plenitudo potestatis (fullness of power) of the Pope in the history of the Church.